kiranmeena1/cpu-schedular2-acm/README.md

-# Qt Process Scheduling Simulator
+# CPU Schedular

-This project is a simple process scheduling simulator developed using Qt.
+This project is a simple process scheduling simulator developed using Qt and cpp.
 It implements four scheduling algorithms: First Come First Serve (FCFS), Shortest Job First (SJF), Priority Scheduling, and Round Robin.

 ## Requirements

 - Qt 5 or later
 - Qt Creator (optional, but recommended for development)
+- cpp

 ## Installation